fibiworks/skills-github-pages/index.md

 ---
-title: Welcome to my blog, initial page
+title: Welcome to my blog, main page
 ---

 This is index page